library(grf)

 \[\tau(X_i) = E[Y_i(1) - Y_i(0) \,|\, X_i = x],\]

-Recall the policy \(\hat \pi(X_i)\) is a function that maps covariates \(X_i\) to a treatment decision, \(\hat \pi(X_i) \in \{0: \text{don't treat}, 1: \text{treat}\}\).
-In this section, this function will depend on the budget \(B\) which we denote by the subscript \(\hat \pi_B(X_i)\).
-It turns out that this policy can be expressed, just as in the previous section, as a treatment prioritization rule that essentially says “If you have \(B\) available to spend, then treat Alice first if her estimated cost-benefit ratio, CATE/cost is the highest”, and so on.
+Recall the policy \(\pi(X_i)\) is a function that maps covariates \(X_i\) to a treatment decision, \(\pi(X_i) \in \{0: \text{don't treat}, 1: \text{treat}\}\).
+In this section, this function will depend on the budget \(B\) which we denote by the subscript \(\pi_B(X_i)\).
+It turns out that this policy can be expressed, just as in the previous section, as a treatment prioritization rule that essentially says “If you have \(B\) available to spend, then treat Alice if her estimated cost-benefit ratio, CATE/cost is above a certain cutoff”, and similarly for Bob, and so on.
 If Alice’s estimated CATE is negative, we would not consider treating her, as we would incur a cost, but reduce our gain.

-In the previous section we left out the exact details of how to evaluate a policy.
+In the previous section, we left out the exact details of how to evaluate a policy.
 Luckily, it turns out this is simple: if we know the treatment randomization probabilities, then we can use inverse-propensity weighting (IPW) to estimate the value of the gain we achieve through averaging the difference in test set outcomes that matches our policy prescription:

-\[ \frac{1}{n} \sum_{i}^{n} \hat \pi_B(X_i) \left( \frac{W_i Y_i}{P[W_i = 1|X_i]} - \frac{(1-W_i)Y_i}{P[W_i = 0|X_i]} \right). \] IPW (the terms in parenthesis) accounts for the fact that the prescribed policy \(\hat \pi_B(X_i)\) might not match the observed treatment \(W_i\) for unit i.
+\[ \frac{1}{n} \sum_{i}^{n} \pi_B(X_i) \left( \frac{W_i Y_i}{P[W_i = 1|X_i]} - \frac{(1-W_i)Y_i}{P[W_i = 0|X_i]} \right). \] IPW (the terms in parenthesis) accounts for the fact that the prescribed policy \(\pi_B(X_i)\) might not match the observed treatment \(W_i\) for unit i.
 The Qini curve traces out the above value as we vary the available budget \(B\), yielding an estimate of

-\[ Q(B) = E[\pi_B(X_i) (Y_i(1) - Y_i(0))] = E[\pi_B(X_i) \tau(X_i)], \] the gain we can achieve when assigning treatment in accordance with our estimated CATEs, and costs, at various values of the budget \(B\).
+\[ Q(B) = E[\pi_B(X_i) (Y_i(1) - Y_i(0))] = E[\pi_B(X_i) \tau(X_i)], \] the gain we can achieve when assigning treatment in accordance with our estimated CATEs, and costs, at various values of the budget \(B\) that satisfies the constraint that our average incurred cost \(E[\pi_B(X_i) (C_i(1) - C_i(0))]\) is less than or equal to \(B\).

 The following code example gives a toy example, where we to keep the exposition simple, assume each unit has the same cost, assigning treatment to both Bob and Alice costs 1.0, on some chosen denomination (a nice property of the Qini as an evaluation metric is that it does not require costs and treatment effects to be denominated on the same scale, only their ratio matters).